-The default in the Netherlands is that married couples own all property in common, including inheritance and previous property, and have joint liability for each others' debts.
-In some cases, it is possible to exclude certain items, such as an inheritance or bequested property but this can only be done by the testator.
-In addition, a prenuptial agreement, known as a marriage contract (huwelijkse voorwaarden), can be used to exclude certain properties from this state.
+The default in the Netherlands is that married couples own all property in common, including inheritance and previous property, and have joint liability for each others’ debts.
+In some cases, it is possible to exclude certain items, such as an inheritance or bequested property, but this can only be done by the testator.
+A prenuptial agreement, known as a marriage contract (huwelijkse voorwaarden), can be used to exclude certain properties from the marriage.
 It must be drawn up and witnessed by a notary.

 Marrying a Dutch citizen does not automatically grant you Dutch citizenship.
 The usual application process applies but you are more likely to be granted citizenship.
 Read how to get Dutch citizenship.

-Couples must keep their own names for official documents, such as a Dutch driver's licence or passport.
+Couples must keep their own names for official documents, such as a Dutch driver’s license or passport.
 However, couples may use either name or hyphenate both surnames in informal settings.
-As an example, a passport must continue to read F Surname, while the mail box can read F Surname and J Spouse, F & J Surname-Spouse, F & J Spouse, or other variations.
+As an example, a passport must continue to read F Surname, while the mailbox can read F Surname and J Spouse, F & J Surname-Spouse, F & J Spouse, or other variations.
 Combining the two surnames into a new, official one is not permitted.

 This applies to both heterosexual and same-sex couples, whether they are married or in a registered partnership.
 A name change typically costs EUR 865.